migoox/genome-downsampler/README.md

 In order to compile the source:
 1. install the dependencies,
 2. clone the repository,
-3. navigate to the repository directory and run `cmake .`.
+3. navigate to the repository directory and run `mkdir build && cd build && cmake .. && cmake --build .`,
+4. the binary file location `<repository-dir>/build/src/cuda-dna-downsampler`.